All articles

 Passphrase basics

-• A passphrase functions like an extra word added to your Wallet Backup (formerly recovery seed)
+• A passphrase functions like an extra word added to your wallet backup (formerly recovery seed)

-• Using your Wallet Backup alone grants access to your Standard wallet
+• Using your wallet backup alone grants access to your Standard wallet

 • Each unique combination of 'backup + passphrase' grants access to a corresponding unique Passphrase wallet